Elsmere Canyon Loop

 - Recommended gear: hiking poles sun hat

-- More information: here; trip descriptions (different route) here and here; Map My Hike report here
+- More information: here; trip descriptions here, here (different route) and here

 - Rating: 5

 Even trails located next to freeways and under power lines can have their adventurous side.
 What Elsmere Canyon may lack in solitude it makes up for in panoramic views, geology and convenience to the north San Fernando Valley and the Santa Clarita Valley.
 The balloon shaped loop described here features several steep ups and downs, making for a good workout.